KingOfRlyeh/KingOfRlyeh.github.io/academic_and_career_about.md

 image: assets/images/pic11.jpg
 nav-menu: true
 ---
+**

-  I'm currently a National Merit Scholar studying Physics at Texas A&M University, here's the (relevant) coursework I'm involved in, have been involved in, and related skills:
+  I'm a National Merit Scholar currently  studying Physics at Texas A&M University, here's the (relevant) coursework I'm involved in, have been involved in, and related skills:

 ***
 - Class of 2028